dist-computing/cs107-FinalProject/index.md

 In summation, we have worked to make this software inclusive with positive impact.
 However, inclusivity and impact are never complete.
-We will keep flexible and open minds to continue thinking about how are software can be improved both in it's quantitative power and who it effects.
+We will keep flexible and open minds to continue thinking about how are software can be improved both in its quantitative power and who it effects.